-Runners on the 5-days package will receive their goodie bags at the Powhiri, the Maori welcome we will receive on 25 February.
+Runners on the 5-days package will receive their goodie bags at the Powhiri, the Maori welcome, on the 19th January.
 The goodie bag will contain your start/bib number, timing chip, official race T-shirt, information on the race route, and schedule for your trip.

 On race day, a local medical team will provide medical assistance to runners in need.
 The medical team reserves the right to remove any runner who is deemed unable to complete the race.
 Please note that all decisions made by the medical team or race officials are final.